 Option Description Task Name Enter a name for the task in the Task Name text box.
 Duration Enter the start and end dates for the task.
 The end date is optional.
 If you want this task to execute continuously, leave the End Date text box blank.
-Frequency One-time Schedules the task to run once on the start date and scheduled time specified.
+Frequency Select the schedule for running this task: One-time Schedules the task to run once on the start date and scheduled time specified.
 Specify the date and time.
-The task must be set at least 15 minutes in the future in order for the task to execute successfully Recurring Schedules the task to run daily, weekly, or monthly at the specified time.
+The task must be set at least 15 minutes in the future in order for the task to execute successfully • Recurring Schedules the task to run daily, weekly, or monthly at the specified time.
 Daily every Schedules the task to repeat during a day.
 Specify Start Time and End Time to designate when the task begins and ends.
 Specify Hours, Minutes, Seconds to set an interval after which the task repeats.
 URL Enter the URL for the ColdFusion page that you want to execute.
 You can execute a local page or a page on a remote ColdFusion Server, assuming that you have the proper access rights.
 Username (Optional) Specify a user name only if the page you want to execute is in a secure location.
 Password (Optional) Specify a password only if the page you want to execute is in a secure location.
 Timeout (Optional) Specify a timeout setting.
 This helps prevent requests from stalling due to an overloaded web server, a network problem, or a page that takes too long to execute.
 Proxy Server: Port (Optional) If this request must be routed through a proxy server, enter the URL and Port number of that proxy server.
 Publish; File (Optional) To publish an output file of this task, select the Save Output to a File option and then, in the File text box, enter the full path and filename of the output file.
-Note that the Publish file in scheduled tasks can now only have .txt and .log extensions by default.
-You can add more extensions in cfusion\lib\neo-cron xml.
 Resolve URL (Optional) Select the Resolve URL option to replace any relative URLs used in links returned in the result page to absolute URLs.
 Group The group to which the scheduled tasks belong.
 Ensure that the combination of task name and group are unique.
 Crontime Specify task scheduling time in cron job syntax.
 Overwrite If not selected, creates new output files every time the task executes.
 Select to overwrite the existing output file, instead of creating a new one.
+Note that Publish file in schedule tasks can now only have TXT and .log extensions by default.
+You can add more extensions in cfusion\lib\neo-cron xml.
 Eventhandler A CFC file whose pre-defined methods are invoked for various events while running the task.
-For example, so hedulerdemo.eventhandler.
+The path you specify must be relative to webroot.
+For example, schedulerdemo.eventhandler.
 Exclude Comma-separated list of dates or date range for exclusion in the schedule period.
 On Misfire Specify what the server has to do if a scheduled task misfires.
 On Exception Specify what to do if a task results in error.
 On Complete The action to be performed after the completion of current task.
-Specify the details in the following format: Task1:Group1,Task3:Group3 Priority An integer that indicates the priority of the task.
+Specify the details in the following format: Task1:Group1,Task3:Group3

+Option Description Priority An integer that indicates the priority of the task.
 Retry Count The number of reattempts if the task results in an error.
 Cluster Enable to execute tasks in cluster setup.